 A minor general point that I see missing from the discussion is the differentiation between foraging modes of predators.
 There are numerous studies that consider sit-and-wait predators versus actively foraging predators in the context of functional response studies (e.g. Twardochleb et al. 2020).
 In these either prey or predator velocity are main drivers of interactions.
 I think this has important implications for the model presented in your study and the underlying mechanisms need to be discussed here.

-We added a paragraph to address this point in the conclusion section (lines 261-267).
+We added a paragraph to address this point in the conclusion section (lines 261-267).The model assumes that both the predator and its prey move and can detect each other without any interference.
+This does not hold for sit-and-wait predators.
+The model can be adapted to compute an encounter rate in the case of a moving prey and a non-moving predator, but behavioral aspects such as hiding are not size-related, and therefore are not included in the model, although it could be a potential way to improve it.

 Specific suggestions: p.2 l.37: I would suggest to cite one of the earlier papers by Holling here, i.e. (Holling 1959)